seslezak/PML-Assignment-Repo/README.md

    1. viewing and cleaning the data
    2. choosing the packages
    3. dividing data into two parts (training and validation)
+   4. viewing the cleaned data sets
-   4. selecting models to train
+   5. selecting models to train
-   5. training models
+   6. training models
-   6. validating models
+   7. validating models
-   7. running models on test data
+   8. running models on test data
-   8. assess accuracy of prediction
+   9. assessing accuracy of prediction

+#####Viewing and Cleaning Data

 The training data set contained 19,622 observations of 160 variables.
 The testing data set contained 20 observations of 160 variables.
 Nearly two-thirds of the observations were missing.
 The first seven columns of each file contained superfluous information which had to be removed.
 We also had to set a seed to allow for replicability of the experiment.
 The following code was used for these purposes: